skip to content

 Key publications:

-▪ (2024) “Accountability in Intensely Institutionalized Governance Spaces” (w.
+▪ (2024) “Accountability in Densely Institutionalized Governance Spaces”, (w.
 S. Hofmann).
-Global Policy (Jan.
-2024).
+Global Policy.

 ▪ (2024) “To Reform or to Replace.
-Succession as a mechanism of institutional change in intergovernmental organizations” (w.
+Succession as a mechanism of institutional change in intergovernmental organizations”, (w.
 D. Verdier).
-The Review of International Organizations https://doi.org/10.1007/s11558-023-09527-y
+The Review of International Organizations.

-▪ (2023) “The Instability of the Nuclear Nonproliferation Regime Complex”.
-Review of International Political Economy (iFirst).
+▪ (2023) “The Instability of the Nuclear Nonproliferation Regime Complex”, Review of International Political Economy (iFirst).

 ▪ (2023) “Issue-Adoption and Campaign Structure in Transnational Advocacy Campaigns.
-A Longitudinal Network Analysis” (with L. Breen).
+A Longitudinal Network Analysis”, (with L. Breen).
 European Journal of International Relations.
 Online First, March 2023.
 DOI: 10.1177/13540661231158553

 ▪ (2022) “The Anachronism of Bellicist State-Building”, Journal of European Public Policy, vol. 29, issue 12, pp. 1901-1915.